 The American John Cleves Symmes proposes the Hollow Earth Theory, namely that the planet is a hollow sphere with 4 concentric spheres inside, with huge holes at the poles of 1400km wide.
 Several expeditions to the poles will be planned in the following decades to find

 Scientific geology begins with Hutton’s Theory of the Earth

 A meteorite crashes in Albareto, Modena; the object will be fragmented and sold to various collectors and museums; a small fragment the size of a fist is still kept at the Department of Geological Sciences of Modena

 Jean Etienne Guettard prepares the first real geological maps

 Little Ice Age: 1-2 degrees colder on average worldwide due to decreased solar activity;

-Francis Bacon notes that the continents seem to fit together on both sides of the Atlantic; it will take almost 300 years to have an explanation
+Francis Bacon notes that the continents seem to coincide on both sides of the Atlantic; it will take almost 300 years to have an explanation

 Global warming episode: there are livestock farms in Greenland and wine grapes are grown in England

 For several years, a brief episode of extreme cold has occurred in China, North America and Europe